In this article we explore how to get started with LinkedIn for those of you who are reluctant about having an online presence.

 - Summarise Experience & Goals

-For more comprehensive resources on how to write your LinkedIn Profile please visit this page.
+For more comprehensive resources on how to write your LinkedIn Profile please download my LinkedIn Profile Checklist.

 5. Ask Colleagues and Clients to Endorse & Recommend You